 The R&D plan is filed with AusIndustry in the following financial year, and based on this filing, the Consolidated entity receives the incentive in cash.
 The Consolidated entity prepared an estimate of its total R&D expenditure to determine the potential claim under the R&D tax incentive legislation.

-As at 30 June 2018, the Group had an estimated claim of \$545,209 relating to the period from 1 July 2017 to 30 June 2018.
+As at 30 June 2019, the Consolidated entity had an estimated claim of \$524,503.